-- examine how teachers were incorporating high yield strategies.
+- Examine how teachers were incorporating High Yield Instructional Strategies

 The Initial Plan

-The partnership began in 2018 with The High Performance Learning-Focused Lessons training with selected teachers throughout the district.
+The partnership began in 2018, with The High Performance Learning-Focused Lessons training with selected teachers throughout the district.
 Tunkhannock then progressed to prioritizing their curriculum through the Mapping Power Standards Into Lessons training.
-The initial plan was for a steady adoption and training began with third- through eighth-grade math teachers.
+The initial plan was for a steady adoption and training beganing with third- through eighth-grade math teachers.

 This occurred just before the COVID-19 shut down in February of 2020.

-Despite COVID interruptions to widespread training, the district still saw tremendous value and success from the lessons and pieces they could implement.
+Despite COVID interruptions to widespread training, the district still saw tremendous value and success from the lessons and pieces they were able to implement.
 Particularly in two areas: effectively building content for their online curriculum and year-over-year grade-level mathematical gains using Activating Strategies and Error Analysis in their online lesson plans.

 Success #1: Effectively Building Content for Online Curriculum

 Mapping out content did not happen overnight.
 It took multiple meetings with a Learning-Focused trainer on in-service days, which only occurred once every 3-4 months.
 Over Zoom, the math coaches and teachers worked on a structure to utilize the curriculum workshop to develop their online courses using Canvas.
 They began mapping out curriculum, standards, created learning goals, and selected power standards.

 When the math team went to build online content over the summer of 2020 in preparation for the new school year online, this planning made it so much easier.
 Before the school year had even started, they had identified and planned the content that needed to be taught up until Thanksgiving..